 Lack of Trust Towards Senior Leaders and Middle Management

 The lack of trust between senior leaders and middle management can have a negative impact on the effectiveness of a company.
 If there is mistrust between these two groups, it can lead to confusion and a lack of communication between them which can result in poor decision making and the inability to resolve issues.
 In addition, it can also cause tension among employees who feel that their contributions are not being valued or appreciated by their managers.
 It is important for companies to foster an environment of trust and respect between senior leadership and middle management in order to ensure that they are working together as effectively as possible.
-This requires effective communication, mutual understanding, and clear expectations from both sides.
-By fostering an open dialogue with one another, senior leaders and middle management can work together in harmony and create an atmosphere of trust which will benefit not only the company but all its employees.

 Difficulty in Finding Career Opportunities or Development